parisepigenetics/bibs/index.md

 If you need long-term help on a specific project, this has to be discussed with BiBs [steering committee](#steering-committee).
 Please download and fill-in the accession form ([docx](/bibs/documents/accession_plateforme.docx) or [odt](/bibs/documents/accession_plateforme.odt)) and send it via email.
 A meeting to discuss your needs will be set-up in the following days.

 Our protocols, scripts and workflows are hosted on our [GitHub repository](https://github.com/parisepigenetics).
 Some of the resources are private, please provide us your GitHub Username to get access.
+A description of all the tools developped in-house is available [here](/bibs/edctools/githubrepo/#/edctools).

 <br/>